 All lessons except Mathematics are delivered in French as far as is practical and we differentiate language lessons for bilingual pupils and girls who are relatively inexperienced in the subject.

 We maintain close links with academic departments in the UK and girls will study French, History and Mathematics alongside distinct subjects such as SVT (Sciences de la Vie et de la Terre).
-Cookery and Textiles are included in the curriculum and each term a small number of girls attend either an oil painting or watercolour workshops.
+Cookery and Textiles are included in the curriculum and each term a small number of girls attend a workshop in either oil or watercolour painting.

 Girls are regularly assessed throughout the term and a full written report is published at the end of the term.